 Photo courtesy Daniel X. O’Neil via Flickr

 Perennial sunflower is a beautiful flower to add to your garden, but its uses go beyond beauty.
-Learn about this permaculture plant and 8 reasons to grow it in your landscape.
+Learn 8 reasons to grow it in your permaculture garden.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)